go-gorm/gorm.io/pages/docs/query.md

 //// user -> User{Id: 111, Name: "Jinzhu"}
 ```

-## Attrs
+### Attrs

-Assgin struct with argument if record haven't been found
+Assgin struct with argument if record not found and create with those values

 ```go
 // Unfound